exercism/elm/README.md

 The track is organized with the following main directories and files:

 ```
 bin/               # executables required to manage the track
 config/            # configuration files for the track
 docs/              # documentation files for automatically generated web pages on exercism.io
-.github/workflows # Travis automatic build and tests configuration
+.github/workflows/ # CI config for automatic build and tests
 exercises/         # contains one directory per exercise
 template/          # template used when generating a new exercise
-config.json       # configuration file for all exercises metadata
+config.json        # main track configuration file for all exercises metadata
 package.json       # Node package configuration required for running builds and tests
 ```

 Each exercise within the [`exercises/`](exercises) directory has the following structure:

 ```
+elm.json               # elm json config file for the exercise
 src/
-  <slug>.elm           # exercise template, where <slug> is the name of the exercise, appropriately cased
+  <PascalCaseSlug>.elm # exercise template, where <PascalCaseSlug> is the name of the exercise using PascalCase.
+tests/
+  Tests.elm            # tests for exercise, imports function(s) from src/<PascalCaseSlug>.elm
 .meta/
-  Examplar.elm         # exemplary / example solution for this exercise
+  Exemplar.elm         # exemplary / example solution for this exercise
   config.json          # name of exercise, prerequisite concepts, concepts taught and similar
-  design.md            # describe the design of the exercise
+  design.md            # describe the learning goals of the exercise
-tests/
-  Tests.elm            # tests for exercise, imports function(s) from src/<slug>.elm
 .docs/
    introduction.md     # introduce the concept(s) that the exercise teaches to the student
-   instructions.md     # describe what must be done complete the exercise
+   instructions.md     # describe the tasks to complete the exercise
    hints.md            # provide hints to a student to help them get themselves unstuck in an exercise
-elm.json               # elm json config file
 ```

 ## Contributing